illinois-cs241/illinois-cs241.github.io/_posts/2016-11-02-finding_filesystems.md

 {% endhighlight %}

 This is the famous inode struct that you have been learning about!
-Here are a breakdown of the variables
+Here are a breakdown of the variables:

-- `owner` is the id of the inode owner
+- `owner` is the ID of the inode owner.
-- `group` is the id of the inode group, does not have to include the owner
+- `group` is the ID of the inode group (does not have to include the owner().
-- `permissions` is a bitmask where the bottom 9 bits are read-write-execute for owner-group-everyone.
-Bits 11-10 are a type. (permissions >> 9) equals one of a bunch of file types. ***You don't need to worry about this we have given you two functions `is_file` and `is_directory` that tells you whether or not the file is a directory or inode.
-You don't need to worry about any other type.***
+- `permissions` is a bitmask.
+The bottom 9 bits are read-write-execute for owner-group-others.
+Bits 11-10 are the type of the file. `(permissions >> 9)` corresponds to a particular type.
+We have given you two functions, `is_file` and `is_directory`, that tell you whether or not the inode represents a directory or file.
+There are no other types in our filesystem.
-- `hard_link_count` is the number of directories that the file is linked to (directories can't be hard linked)
+- `hard_link_count` is the number of directories that the file is linked to from (directories can't be hard linked).
-- `last_access` is the last time a file was `read(2)`. **You don't need to worry about changing them.**
+- `last_access` is the last time a file was `read(2)`.
+You don't need to worry about changing this.
-- `last_modification` is the last metadata change
+- `last_modification` is the last time the file's metadata was changed.
-- `last_change` is last time the file was changed with `write(2)`
+- `last_change` is last time the file was changed with `write(2)`.
-- `direct_nodes` is an array where the direct_node[i] represents an offset from the data_root
+- `direct_nodes` is an array where the `direct_nodes[i]` is the `i`th data block's offset from the `data_root`.
-- `single_indirect` is a node that points to another inode. ***The inode at this number is only going to be used for its direct nodes, none of the metadata at this inode is going to be valid***
+- `single_indirect` is a node that points to another inode. **The inode at this number is only going to be used for its direct nodes; none of the metadata at this inode is going to be valid.**

 {% highlight c %}